downloadpgm/spark_own_documentation/Spark main components.md

 ■ Maintains the Spark context — a program state that tracks application settings and available resources, and maintains certain internal constructs, such as accumulators and broadcast variables.

-■ Handles communication with the cluster manager to request resources to execute the Spark application.
+■ Handles communication with the cluster manager to request resources (CPU and memory) to execute the Spark application.

 ■ Creates an execution plan based on the code of Spark application and submits to worker nodes.
 The execution plan is a DAG of actions and transformations.
 Spark optimizes this DAG to minimize data movement.